Normalising Mental Health Conversation – The Z Gift That Keeps On Giving

 Bipolar Disorder: Learning to Embrace the Highs and Lows

-Bipolar disorder was such a stigma, that it was deemed a seriously grave mental disorder that resulted in patients being institutionalized.
-But today, this stigma has been dismantled due to the millennial and Gen-Z mental health awareness campaign that has made the world realize that bipolar disorder, in its simplest form, can be likened to sudden mood swings, which are a part of the human experience.
+Bipolar disorder was such a stigma that it was deemed a seriously grave mental disorder that resulted in patients being But today, this stigma has been dismantled due to the millennial and Gen Z mental health awareness campaign that has made the world realise that bipolar disorder, in its simplest form, can be likened to sudden mood swings, which are a part of the human experience.
 According to them, if a rainbow can have a spectrum of vibrant colours, why should mental health be classified in black and white alone?

 Depression: Shedding Light On a Dark Condition

 Depression does not discriminate.
-You could be rich or poor, male, female, transgender, cisgender, gender neutral, binary – however you identify.
+You could be rich or poor, male, female, transgender, cisgender, gender neutral, or binary – however you identify.
 It can spring up upon you out of nowhere.
-Millennials and Gen-Z are raising their hands and speaking about this dark mental health condition openly.
-They have made the world realize that sometimes getting out of bed can feel like hiking a mountain, and that it is not that uncommon to experience this sensation.
-In doing so, they are lifting the veil on depression, and proving that there’s strength in showing vulnerability.
+Millennials and Gen Z are raising their hands and speaking about this dark mental health condition openly.
+They have made the world realise that sometimes getting out of bed can feel like hiking a mountain and that it is not that uncommon to experience this sensation.
+In doing so, they are lifting the veil on depression and proving that there’s strength in showing vulnerability.

 Eating Disorders: Redefining Beauty Standards